RockAfeller2013/setup_workstation/SOE/README.md

 ## Windows 11 for Vibe Codeing

 - This is my SOE ( Standard Operating Enviornment) for Windowns 11, that can be built on Proxmox.
-I use this as a the base for my primary Windows Vine Code Development environment and testing.
+I use this as a the base for my primary Windows Vibe Code Development environment and testing.

 ### Features